NCPI FHIR Implementation Guide v2

 Example biospecimen based on data from GREGoR

-Example condition using data from CBTN
+Example condition assertion using data from CBTN

-Example condition using data from CBTN.
+Example condition assertion using data from CBTN.

-Example condition using data from GREGoR
+Example condition assertion using data from GREGoR

-Example condition using data from GREGoR
+Example condition assertion using data from GREGoR

 Example family member based on data from GREGoR